 The Mix formula from Ski Trab is 65% mohair and 35% nylon, a nice blend of glide and durability.
-The mix comes in sexy orange and is sold by the centimeter so you can get exactly the length you need (remember you probably have two skis to cover!).
+The mix comes in sexy black and white and is sold by the centimeter so you can get exactly the length you need (remember you probably have two skis to cover!).
 Use the Trab skin parts to attach to Trab skis, or affix to other models with more standard tip and tail attachments.
 The glue is universal and seems to work on all continents.
 The material ships with a backing sheet to keep the glue fresh, which you can use to do the same.

 ORDERING NOTE:These skins are sold by the centimeter (cm), meaning you should type in the Qty field the length (in cm) of skin you want for one ski “times two” for a PAIR.
 Unless you are making a backup skin, then just times it by one.

 I've had these for about a year now, built with Colltex Race Tips.
 Great material and durable.
 A few bare patches here and there from rocks and sticks but you aren't skiing in Vermont if you're not hitting that stuff anyway.
 Not quite as much grip as your dad's Black Diamond Shag skins but enough to negotiate everything the northeast has to offer (except bulletproof ice of course).
 I've yet to have the glue fail, though I have to be wary of snow buildup under the tips due to the race tip setup.
 They rip easily both from the skis and themselves after being folded for a descent.
 At some point they'll need glue treatment but not yet.
 I store them with the skin liner they came with, no issues.

 Comment on this review:

 Will you have wider sizes in stock soon?
 Widest part of my skis are 130mm

 Hey Jordan, the largest width we sell is 120mm which we should be getting more off the roll this fall/early winter.
 We can get you on a notification list if you email us at firstname.lastname@example.org.